 The most intriguing races of the Chester May meeting are the three Classic trials; The Chester Vase, Dee Stakes and Cheshire Oaks.
 Many leading trainers like to run their horses at Chester to give them experience ahead of a possible run in the Epsom Derby or Oaks.

-Famous Races and Racehorses
+Famous Races and Racehorses at Chester

 Nine horses have won the Chester Cup on two occasions including Sea Pigeon (1977 and 1978), Top Cees (1995 and 1997), Rainbow High (1999 and 2001) and Anak Pekan (2004 and 2005).
 Sea Pigeon’s second victory was notable for defying 9st 7lbs at the age of eight.
 That weight carrying performance was surpassed by Rainbow High who defied 9st 13lbs to claim his second Cup.
 National Hunt trainers have enjoyed success in this race with victories for David Pipe, Donald McCain (twice) and Nicky Henderson in recent seasons.